wormhole-foundation/wormhole-docs/learn/infrastructure/spy.md

 In the wormhole context, a _spy_ is a daemon that subscribes to the gossiped messages in the Guardian Network.

-The messages available over gossip are things like
+The messages available over gossip are things like:

 - [VAAs](#){target=\_blank} <!-- link to VAAs page -->
 - [Observations](#){target=\_blank} <!-- link to glossary -->